-Most metal shingle roofs will cost anywhere from $700.00 per square (100 sq. feet) and up for materials and labor, while standing seam metal roofs can easily cost more than $1000.00 per square due to the higher cost of materials, and often a more involved installation process.
+Most metal shingle roofs will cost anywhere from $850.00 per square (100 sq. ft.) and up for materials and labor, while standing seam metal roofs can easily cost more than $1,550.00 per square due to the higher cost of materials, and often a more involved installation process.

 System Installation Difficulty and Labor Costs Considerations

 As a homeowner, it is vital that you look at the total cost of the installation rather than just the price of the raw materials.
 Labor costs can easily make up a larger percentage of the total cost than the metal itself.
-This is not to say that metal roofs are expensive to install.
+This is not to say that metal roofs are always expensive to install.